Guide To Flesh And Blood Card Rarities

 Rare (R)

-Rare (R) cards are the next step up in terms of card design and strength.
-These cards often feature more specialised abilities that can be used in combos or advanced in-game strategies.
-While stronger, rare cards are still relatively accessible.
+Rare (R) cards are the next step in terms of card design and strength.
+Usually, rare cards will feature more specialised abilities, which you can use as part of combos or advanced in-game strategies.
+You’ll find that rare cards, although holding a bit of power, are still somewhat accessible.

 Pull rate: 1 rare per booster pack